Location: 918 Glass Ave NE

 |Bigelow House, 1866 Olympia Historical Society and Bigelow House Museum collection||Bigelow House, 2012, photo courtesy of Deborah Ross|

-The Daniel and Ann Elizabeth Bigelow House, now the Bigelow House Museum, is the oldest existing documented home in Olympia, built in the late 1850s or early 1860s.
+The Daniel and Ann Elizabeth Bigelow House, now the Bigelow House Museum, is one of the oldest existing documented homes in Olympia, built by 1860.
 Daniel Bigelow was a prominent attorney and civic booster, among the first American arrivals to Olympia.
 At the time he filed his Donation Claim here, and for all of his life, this was a remote and picturesque spot, requiring time and effort to make the journey from Olympia over muddy roads and a rickety bridge across Swantown Slough.
 The house is clearly visible on very old photographs of Olympia and on the Bird’s Eye View linked below.

 The Bigelow House is associated with Olympia women’s history.
 Both of the Bigelows were early supporters of female suffrage, and hosted Susan B. Anthony here at a dinner.